 The honors program is open to qualified seniors and involves special study and the writing of a substantial paper.
 One initiates an honors project with a faculty adviser.
 Usually, students choose to pursue a topic or area in which they have become interested as a result of their regular course work or previous independent study.
-Honors students are expected to participate in the program during their entire senior year; to enroll in English 490, Seminar in Literary Interpretation (fall semester); and to enroll for up to 8 hours of English 495: Honors Thesis.
+Honors students are expected to participate in the program during their entire senior year and to enroll in English 490, Seminar in Literary Interpretation (fall semester).
+In the spring semester, honors students may enroll for up to 4 hours of English 495: Honors Thesis.
 Upon completion of all honors work, each participant receives a letter grade as well as a designation of Highest Honors, High Honors, Honors, or No Honors.
 The awarding of honors and the degree of honors attained is based upon a consideration of the quality of the student's honors project, performance as an English major, and overall academic record.
 If you are interested and believe you are qualified, you should consult during your junior year with your adviser or with one of your instructors about the possibility of participating in the honors program.

 Honors Program Requirements

 - enroll in Seminar in Literary Interpretation (English 490) during fall semester, senior year

 - write an honors paper